 The other stand out is the Petavanarama which is made entirely of bricks and which I first glanced during an earlier museum visit.
 This Stupa was totally covered in trees and grass when it was re-discovered in the 1930s and has slowly be restored.

 Another highlight of the Anauradhapura religious area was the Moon Stone and the Guard Stone both symbolising Buddhist principles.
-The Moon Gate in particular reflex the undying flame of greed in humans and the need to control this flame to be trually happy.
+The Moon Gate in particular reflexes the undying flame of greed in humans and the need to control this flame to be truly happy.
 I should also mentioned that there were monkeys everywhere in the Anauradhapura who seem right at home with no one bothering them other than the occasional Western tourist taking photos.

 In the afternoon we moved onto Mihintale, where Buddhism was first introduced to Sri Lanka.
 On this rock are many shrines.
 A stairway of around 1,840 steps made of 15 feet wide granite slabs leads to the top.
 The local workers had a great idea and got tourist to carry small, but heavy, bags of small stones to the top for them.
 I gather I get some karma points for this 🙂

-Unfortunately as a religious site that meant the shoes had to go which proved problematic when climbing the last rock steps to both the Stupa and the Rock lockout (which was even a little dangerous at times).
+Unfortunately as a religious site that meant the footwear had to go which proved problematic when climbing the last rock steps to both the Stupa and the Rock lockout (which was even a little dangerous at times).
 One result was getting s small cut on my left foot despite still wearing socks, so I left a little blood as my parting gift.

 Still I ended up with splendid view of the surrounding countryside.
 The monkeys playing and jumping into a small pool also made me laugh.